crazyRBLX11/roblox_bootstrapper/README.md

 Bloxstrap is a third-party replacement for the standard Roblox bootstrapper, providing additional useful features and improvements.

 Running into a problem or need help with something?
 [Check out the Wiki](https://github.com/bloxstraplabs/bloxstrap/wiki).
-If you can't find anything, or would like to suggest something, please [submit an issue](https://github.com/bloxstraplabs/bloxstrap/issues).
+If you can't find anything or would like to suggest something, please [submit an issue](https://github.com/bloxstraplabs/bloxstrap/issues).

 Bloxstrap is only supported for PCs running Windows.